 In addition to ordinary living expenses, students need to take account of the cost of food, clothing, other personal requirements, books, stationery, any special equipment, travel to and from Oxford, thesis preparation in appropriate cases, and any research expenses (e.g. fieldwork or travel).

-Please see the Meals section for details of the prices currently charged for food in the College Hall and the Hall Charge which is made to contribute to overheads for meal service in Hall.
+Please see the Hall and Meals section for details of the prices currently charged for food in the College Hall and the Hall Charge which is made to contribute to overheads for meal service in Hall.

 It must also be borne in mind that all costs are liable to rise in line with inflation.
 Students from other countries should also allow, as regards their whole budget, for the possibility of fluctuations in exchange rates.